freedomofpress/encryption-works/encryption_works.md

 The problem with this password is that it's hard to remember and it's not especially secure against a brute-force password-guessing attack.

 Passphrases are longer than passwords.
-"The quick fox jumps over the lazy dog" would be a long and memorable passphrase, but is a common phrase, so it's not a good idea to use it since password crackers are often preloaded with common phrases.
+"The quick fox jumps over the lazy dog" would be a long and memorable passphrase, but it's a common phrase, so it's not a good idea to use since password crackers are often preloaded with lists of common phrases.

 > Please confirm that no one has ever had a copy of your private key and that it uses a strong passphrase.
 Assume your adversary is capable of one trillion guesses per second.
 >
 > Edward Snowden's first email to Laura Poitras.
 Source: [WIRED.com](http://www.wired.com/2014/10/snowdens-first-emails-to-poitras/).

-The XKCD comic's advice, to come up with a passphrase of unconnected words such as "correct horse battery staple," is good advice, but it's surprisingly hard to come up with four or five words that are truly unconnected.
+The XKCD comic's advice, to invent a passphrase consisting of unconnected words such as "correct horse battery staple," is good advice, but it's surprisingly hard to come up with four or five words that are truly unconnected.
 Humans are bad at randomness, and words often come in groups — I say brown, you think cow; I say garden, you think shed.

 The solution is to use a password manager.
 This is an application which creates and stores passwords in an encrypted "vault" which is protected by a strong passphrase which you memorize.
 This reduces the number of passphrases you have to memorize to one.
 There are a handful of well-known passphrase managers, such as 1Password or LastPass — Freedom of the Press Foundation recommends using [KeePassX](https://www.keepassx.org), because it's open source.
-The app generates lengthy strings of characters of passphrases, such as _0e3@ft5n(xx1gncio,ofigryj0^4vl_, which is hard to remember but quite secure, and can be copied and pasted from the password app into your web browser.
+The app generates lengthy strings of characters, such as _0e3@ft5n(xx1gncio,ofigryj0^4vl_, which is hard to remember but quite secure, and can be copied and pasted from the application into your web browser.
 Not being able to remember your password can add to your security, since it means an attacker needs to have access to something physical (your computer, or your password vault) before they can compromise your account.

 For the master passphrase, and for other passphrases you have to memorize or enter regularly, you can use [Diceware](http://world.std.com/~reinhold/diceware.html).
 This creates a passphrase made up of 6 or more words, such as _cleft cam synod lacy yr wok_.
 This is more secure than a password like _Tr0ub4dor&3_.
 Why?
 Check out what Micah Lee [has to say](https://firstlook.org/theintercept/2015/03/26/passphrases-can-memorize-attackers-cant-guess/) about passphrase entropy (the metric we use to measure password security):